 If the optimal value of $\lambda$ is computed for each voxel, one observes a systematic and spatially ordered change as one moves from striate cortex to extrastriate cortex, with the extrastriate cortices preferring a shorter delay and dispersion.
-In other words some regions of occipital cortex respond in a more acute and phasic way, to the same sensory input, than do others.
-Figure 8 (lower right) shows these voxel-specific optimal values of $\lambda$ , for all voxels that showed a reasonable correlation with the convolved contrast (non corrected threshold of p = 0.001 - lower left).
-This result is not surprising given the reported evidence for phase shifts in response profiles (of several seconds) in MRI data (Bandettini 1993b).
-What is surprising here, is that the extrastriate regions appear to respond before primary visual cortex does.
-There are obviously many potential neuronal and hemodynamic explanations for this (e.g. slice reentrant large draining vessels), however one interesting possibility is that V1 responses are modulated by reentrant connections (Edelman 1978) from extrastriate regions.
-This particular aspect of inter-regional dynamics will be addressed in a subsequent paper.
+In other words, some regions of occipital cortex respond in a more acute and phasic way to the same sensory input than do others.
+Figure 8 (lower right) shows these voxel-specific optimal values of $\lambda$ for all voxels that showed a reasonable correlation with the convolved contrast (noncorrected threshold of P = 0.001, lower left).
+This result is not surprising, given the reported evidence for phase shifts in response profiles (of several seconds) in MRI data [Bandettini, 1993].
+What is surprising here is that the extrastriate regions appear to respond before primary visual cortex does.
+Obviously many potential neuronal and hemodynamic explanations exist for this (e.g., slice reentrant large draining vessels).
+However, one interesting possibility is that V1 responses are modulated by reentrant connections [Edelman, 1978] from extrastriate regions.
+This particular aspect of interregional dynamics will be addressed in a subsequent paper.